1.8K

-The Green Intelligence In Nepal
+The Green Intelligence, Agroforestry In Nepal

 The Green Intelligence (GI) focuses on transitioning smallholder farmers in Nepal’s mid hills (1000-1800m altitude) from monocultural cropping, like corn, to agroforestry.
 By adopting polyculture cropping—integrating productive trees with agricultural species—farmers can enhance carbon storage (in woody biomass above- and below-ground), soil health, biodiversity, resilience, and economic opportunities.
 The species mix is tailored to the farmer’s needs, specific location (soil, altitude, sunlight), and market potential, allowing income generation while conserving biodiversity and promoting harmony between humans and nature.